 For more information, see MSG Button.

-Mail icons for Modern MDTs (Xenarc, for example)
+Mail Icons for MDTs

-New or unread messages exist in the Inbox. | |
+| New or unread messages exist in the Inbox. | |

-There are no messages in the Inbox, but there are read messages in the History folder. |
+| There are no new messages in the Inbox. | |

 Status Text Box